michaelsoniat/single-particle-tracking-scripts/README.md

 The goal of this step is to reduce the chance that the particle tracking script will lose its focus on the particle of interest and start tracking another particle that may be adjacent to it.

 Crop out the molecules of interest in FIJI.
 Make sure that the frame scale is correct and that the ROI avoids all particles that might throw off the tracking program.
-Save the cropped images as separate TIFF stacks for the next step
+Save the cropped images as separate TIFF stacks for the next step.

 ## Tracking ##